 And how true is that?
 When the disciples were on the shore they did not fully understand who Jesus was, they were with him, but they did not have eyes which could see.
 But when they were on the brink of drowning, when they were being tossed about in the storm, then they could see him for what he really was, their eyes were opened by the danger and they proclaimed him the son of God.
 And so Jesus leaves us in the boat, knowing we will drift out to sea, and he lets there be a storm which tosses us about, and when we are about to drown, when we are lost and afraid, then he comes, walking on the water.
 He comes and he calms the sea and calls us into faith, and joins us in the boat.
 And in all this we hopefully catch a glimpse of the truth, of the power which is the living Christ.
 And we have a moment of faith where we can call out and praise him for what and who he is, and, at least in that moment, know in the depth of our beings that God is God, and that we are safe with him.

-I would like to end our time together with a poem by Marilyn Ferguson:
+I would like to end with a poem by Marilyn Ferguson:

 Just as Peter on the lake

 My boat is drifting out to sea